sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

 could produce a very different α coefficient than a large, representative sample. α can even vary from large sample to large sample.
 Nevertheless, despite these limitations, Cronbach’s α has been popular in Psychology for estimating internal consistency reliability.
-It’s pretty easy to calculate, understand and interpret, and therefore it can be a useful initial check on scale performance when you administer a scale with a different sample, from a different setting or population, for example.
+It is pretty easy to calculate, understand and interpret, and therefore it can be a useful initial check on scale performance when you administer a scale with a different sample, from a different setting or population, for example.